 10.)
 Trundle Manor

-While we did not get the opportunity to visit this little house of oddities, it come highly recommend.
-A vast collections of obscure and bizarre treasures fill this otherwise normal home.
-Tours are by appointment only, so be sure you book yours for you next visit.
+While we did not get the opportunity to visit this little house of oddities, it comes highly recommended as one of the best unique things to do in Pittsburgh.
+Wide collections of obscure and bizarre treasures fill this otherwise normal home.
+Tours are by appointment only, so be sure you book yours your you next visit.

 Looking for more weekend adventures?
-Check out a few of our other favorite cities here.
+Check out a few of our Weekend Trips From Cincinnati here.